hapax/hapax.github.io/_posts/2020-02-24-napkin-hacks.md

 	</div>
 	</figure>

-But it turns out that different factors dominate at different speeds.
+Thankfully, different factors dominate the drag force at different speeds.
 When the sphere moves very quickly, it is banging water molecules out of the way rather than smoothly shearing.
 In this case, the mass of